dusiasi/thesis/README.md

 MongoDB, Mongoose.

 ## Installation
-Clone this repo and enter!
+1.Clone this repo and enter!
 git clone https://github.com/dusiasi/thesis.git

-For Frontend:
 cd client

-Install dependencies with npm install
-Create a .env file in the root directory.
+2.Install dependencies with npm install and Create a .env file in the root directory.
 Add the necessary environment variables such as API keys.

-Run the client: npm run dev
+3.Run the client: npm run dev

-For Backend:
+4.Navigate to server
 cd server

-Create a .env file in the root directory.
+5.Install dependencies with npm install and Create a .env file in the root directory.
 Add the necessary environment variables such as API keys and database connection strings.

-Install dependencies with npm install
-Run the server: npm start
+6.Run the server: npm start

 ## Collaborators